vivid-arch/laravel-docs/source/docs/foundation/operations.md

 # Operations

 Some times, certain jobs almost always need to run together.
-If, for example, you need to run an external api call before creating a resource, then that would force you to run 2 jobs every single time that you had to create that resource.
+If, for example, you need to run an external api call before creating a resource, then that would force you to run 2 Jobs every single time that you had to create that resource.

-If you were to follow this course of actions multiple times, it would make your code WET (Write Everything Twice).
-Keep also in mind that you should **NEVER** call a Job from within an other Job.

-Operations are used in order to DRY (Dont Repeat Yourself) up your code.
+Operations are used in order to DRY (Don't Repeat Yourself) up your code.

-Essentialy, Operations are a group of Jobs.
+Essentially, Operations are a group of Jobs.
 Instead of calling the same Jobs over and over again, you can group them together and then run that Operation instead.

 ## Generating an Operation